day8/re-frame/README.md

 In response to an `event`, an application must decide what action to take.
 This is known as `event handling`.

-Event handler functions compute side effects (known in re-frame simply as `effects`).
+Event handler functions compute how an event should change "the world",
-More accurately, they compute
+which is to say that they compute the `side effects` of the event.
-a **description of `effects`**.
-This description is a data structure which says, declaratively, how the world should change (because of the event).
+Or, more accurately, they compute a declarative **description of the required `side effects`**, represented as a data structure.
+(Event handlers are functions which compute data).

-Much of the time, only the "application state" of the SPA itself need change, but sometimes the outside world must also be affected (localstore, cookies, databases, emails, logs, etc).
+Much of the time, an event will only cause `side effects` to the SPA's "application state", but sometimes the outside world must also be affected: localstore, cookies, databases, emails, logs, etc.

 ### 3rd Domino - Effect Handling

-The descriptions of `effects` are realised (actioned).
+In this step, the `side effects`, returned by the previous step (as data), are actioned/performed.

 Now, to a functional programmer, `effects` are scary in a [xenomorph kind of way](https://www.google.com.au/search?q=xenomorph).